-Opens week of Memorial Day weekend and closes the week after Labor Day weekend.
+Opens the Thursday before Memorial Day weekend and closes the Tuesday after Labor Day weekend.

 Finding the area